developerxnoxs/Recaptcha-Solver/replit.md

 ### Browser Automation Layer

-**Problem**: Need to interact with reCAPTCHA challenges in a way that mimics human behavior and avoids detection.
+**Problem**: Need to interact with hCaptcha challenges in a way that mimics human behavior and avoids detection.

 **Solution**: Uses Puppeteer Extra with Stealth Plugin to launch and control a Chromium browser instance.

 **Design Decisions**:
-- **Stealth Plugin**: Masks automation signals that reCAPTCHA uses to detect bots.
+- **Stealth Plugin**: Masks automation signals that hCaptcha uses to detect bots.
 This includes hiding WebDriver properties and other automation indicators.
 - **Non-headless Mode by Default**: Browser is visible to allow users to monitor the solving process in real-time ("watch relay" feature).
 - **System Chromium Preference**: Attempts to use system-installed Chromium first before falling back to bundled version for better compatibility.
 - **Single Process Mode**: Reduces resource usage and potential detection vectors.

 **Browser Configuration**:
 - Disables automation flags
-- Enables WebGL for proper reCAPTCHA rendering
+- Enables WebGL for proper hCaptcha rendering
 - Sets English language to ensure consistent challenge text
 - Uses large viewport (1920x1080) for better image capture

 ### AI Vision Processing

-**Problem**: Need to identify and select correct images from reCAPTCHA visual challenges (e.g., "Select all images with traffic lights").
+**Problem**: Need to identify and select correct images from hCaptcha visual challenges (e.g., "Select all images with traffic lights").

 **Solution**: Integrates Google Gemini AI for visual recognition of challenge images.